thibaultmg/acm-rag-content/docs/acm/2.15/release_notes/main.md

 Backup and restore known issues and limitations are listed here, along with workarounds if they are available.

+#### The *BareMetalHost* resources are not backed up by default

+You can automatically add hosts to the host inventory by using `BareMetalHosts`.
+By default, your `BareMetalHosts` are not included in your backups.

+To include the `BareMetalHosts` to your backups, add the `cluster.open-cluster-management.io/backup: cluster-activation` label to the `BareMetalHosts`.
+For more information, see the topic, Resources restored at managed clusters activation time.

+ACM-26582

 ##### Velero restore limitations